dankmeme01/globed/README.md

 * unable to compile with MSVC, only can compile with clang on Linux.
 This should be resolved when a Geode update removes winsock.h from includes.
 * no idea if it compiles/works on Mac, but I tried to avoid platform-specific code.
-* Level list most of the time doesn't show creators properly, shows a dash instead.

 Planned features: